 Welcome to Become Calm Reflexology in Ashford, Kent.
-Providing Complementary, Holistic and Individualised Reflexology treatments for health, relaxation and renewal.
+Providing Reflexology, Facial Reflexology, Indian Head Massage, Zone Face Lift & Reproflexology treatments for health, relaxation and wellbeing.

-Whether you are looking for support with an existing health condition, want to reduce your day-to-day stress levels and Become Calm or would just like a little "me" time, my aim is to get you feeling happier, healthier and energised with specially-tailored reflexology treatments.
+Whether you are looking for support with an existing health condition, want to reduce your day-to-day stress levels and Become Calm or would just like a little "me" time, Sam aims to get you feeling happier, healthier and energised with specially-tailored reflexology treatments.

-There is ample free parking available and my treatment room is based on ground floor so is easily accessible.
+There is free parking available and my treatment room is based on the ground floor so is easily accessible.

 Please get in touch if you would like to discuss how reflexology may help you.
 You can contact me via email or phone or via the enquiry form.